How Much Does Homeowners Insurance Cost in New York?

 Personal Effects

-As we discussed, if you have valuable items like expensive watches or art works, you will probably need extra coverage that will definitely increase your quote.
+As we discussed, if you have valuable items like expensive watches or artwork, you will probably need the extra coverage to increase your quote.

 Previous Claims

-The insurer will consider you a risk and either drop you or increase your coverage costs if you’ve filed a good number of claims in the past.
+The insurer will consider you a risk and either drop you or increase your coverage costs if you’ve filed many claims in the past.

 How Homeowners Insurance Companies Determine Your Estimate

-A homeowners insurance quote is an estimate of the price you’ll pay for a policy.
-It’s based on a broad range of factors.
+A homeowners insurance quote estimates the price you'll pay for a policy.
+It's based on a broad range of factors.

 It's worth shopping around to find the best rate when you compare policy rates from several insurers.

-That’s because each company uses its own formula to calculate your quote, making price rates vary widely.
+Each company uses its formula to calculate your quote, making price rates vary widely.

 Above all, it's important to note that insurance companies won't tell you exactly how they figured out your rate.

-Which makes it more important for you to look at multiple companies before settling on the one that makes sense for you.
+It makes it more critical to look at multiple companies before settling on the one that makes sense.

-Keep in mind that the initial quote is only an estimate and may not precisely match the price you end up paying for coverage.
+Remember that the initial quote is only an estimate and may not precisely match your coverage price.

-Key Factors That Go Into the Cost of Your Homeowners Insurance
+Key Factors That Go Into the Cost of Your Homeowner Insurance

 While you won't know the exact formula for how each specific home insurance provider determines the final cost, you can know the general criteria.